HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

 Slowly, the old formats are making way for the new ones.
-As they should, the new formats outperform the old ones by a significant margin.
+As they should!
+The new formats outperform the old ones by a significant margin.
 We'll get a sense of that shortly.

 #### Bytesizes